LONG FORM NOTICE

 - Will this class action bring an end to the lawsuits?

-This class action seeks to bring together individuals who allege they were sexually abused by a priest of the Roman Catholic Episcopal Corporations of Halifax and Yarmouth between 1960 and March 31, 2020.
+This class action seeks to bring together individuals who allege they were sexually abused by a priest of the Roman Catholic Episcopal Corporations of Halifax and Yarmouth between April 14, 1954 and March 31, 2020.
 Because this is a wide time frame, this class action has the potential to resolve lawsuits of this type.
-However, anyone who alleges sexual abuse within that time frame has the option to opt out of the class action.
-If someone chooses to opt out of the class action, they have the right to take legal action as an individual in the future.
+Anyone who alleges sexual abuse within that time frame had the option to opt out of the class action from June 12 to October 12, 2020.
+If someone chose to opt out of the class action, they have the right to take legal action as an individual in the future.

 RESPONSE BY THE CHURCH